-Some of the queen's beloved dogs are buried at Sandringham Gardens, but Monty was laid to rest at Balmoral Castle in Scotland.
+Some of the queen's beloved dogs are buried at Sandringham Gardens.
+Monty was laid to rest at Balmoral Castle in Scotland.
 It is believed that Willow was buried at Windsor Castle, where she died peacefully with Queen Elizabeth and Prince Philip by her side.

 New addition to the family

 Before fans of the royal family were eagerly awaiting the birth of Prince William and Princess Kate's children, the couple's first bundle of joy was a black cocker spaniel named Lupo, who they adopted in January 2012.
 The pup's name is derived from the Latin word for wolf.